 Pros and Cons of replacing a kitchen rather than repairing it

 To replace or repair?
 A dilemma faced by most people at the start of their kitchen refit journey.
 And it’s not a straightforward question to answer.
-Every home is different and every circumstance is unique.
-It’s a decision that must be navigated and balanced and weighed up.
-A kitchen is made up of various key features; namely worktops, cabinets and appliances.
-So we’ll look at these in turn, and think about circumstance.
+Every home is different, and every circumstance is unique.
+It’s a decision that must be navigated, balanced and weighed up.
+A kitchen is made up of various key features, namely worktops, cabinets and appliances.
+So we’ll look at these in turn and think about the circumstances.
 You’ll then be able to balance with clarity the pros and cons of replacing a kitchen rather than repairing it.

 Worktop repair or replace